nicholschm/theodinprojectWiki/Contributing-Guide.md

     $ git remote add upstream https://github.com/TheOdinProject/theodinproject.git
     ```

- * Use one of the following operating system specific guides to set up the Odin Project app on your machine:
+ * Use one of the following operating system specific guides to set up The Odin Project app on your machine:
     * [Linux installation guide](https://github.com/TheOdinProject/theodinproject/wiki/Linux-Installation-Guide)
     * [Mac installation guide](https://github.com/TheOdinProject/theodinproject/wiki/OSX-Installation-Guide)

+ * Follow this guide to [run The Odin Project app locally](https://github.com/TheOdinProject/theodinproject/wiki/Running-The-Odin-Project-Locally).

 4. Before you start working on your issue create a branch and name it like the following examples: